 Calamari at Alkyona Sunset in Oia

-Baklava and “Milk Pie” from Melenio Bakery in Oia
+Real Baklava and “Milk Pie” from Melenio Pastry in Oia

-Those looking for a sensational piece of baklava need look no further than Vogue-approved Melenio Bakery.
-The baklava is so moist it bursts with honey when you bite into it.
-Omg, it is so, SO good.
-The bakery’s homemade milk pie (a sort of creamy, flaky custard) is also excellent.
+Those looking for a sensational piece of baklava should look no further than Vogue-approved Melenio Cafe & Patisserie.
+The baklava here is so moist and dense that it bursts with honey when you bite into it.
+Oh my god, it is so, SO good.
+The bakery’s homemade “milk pie” (a sort of creamy, flaky custard) is also excellent.

 Fresh Fish at Taverna Katina in Ammoudi Port